 -Clark Gable reportedly felt out of place during filming, because Marilyn Monroe, Montgomery Clift and Eli Wallach all practiced Method Acting.
 As an old school actor, this new technique was entirely foreign to him.
 Still, he was so impressed with Montgomery Clift, that he stayed to watch his scenes even when he was done for the day.

 -Both Marilyn Monroe and Montgomery Clift had health problems and abused alcohol and prescription medication.
 Marilyn reportedly even said that Monty was the only person she’d ever met who was in worse shape than her.
-Just in case, there was a doctor on call 24 hours a day and during filming Marilyn was hospitalized ten days for detox.
+Just in case, there was a doctor on call 24 hours a day and during filming Marilyn was hospitalized ten days to detox.

 -Director John Huston filmed his longest take ever for The Misfits: a five minute exchange between Montgomery Clift and Marilyn Monroe.
 Nobody believed the two could pull it off, since they were notorious for their problems remembering lines (possibly fueled by their shared insecurities and addiction to prescription medication).
 Both actors were so concerned for each other, however, that they gave Huston two perfect takes in six tries.